Islandora/documentation/README.md

 ## Older versions

-Documentation for Islandora 7.x and previous versions is hosted by LYRASIS on a Confluence wiki.
+Documentation for Islandora Legacy (7.x) and previous versions is hosted by LYRASIS on a Confluence wiki.

 * [Documentation for Islandora Legacy (7.x) and earlier](https://wiki.lyrasis.org/display/ISLANDORA/)